MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Guidance/FAQ/NugetPackages.md

 If a Release build succeeds that is supposed to generate a new version of a package in our custom feeds but you do not see a new version, something probably went wrong.

 Unfortunately, there is not much you can do about this, as it is probably a backend/server issue that needs to be addressed by an admin.
 You can, however, attempt to try the build again.
-To do this, select the `Queue New Build...` option in the build’s context menu to trigger  a new build.
+To do this, select the `Queue New Build...` option in the build's context menu to trigger  a new build.

 If this does not fix the issue, contact a build administrator.